acs2405/LSysGen/README.md

 ### Execution

-There is an executable (`lsys`) in this project that manages many options to create, customize and run your L Systems.
-The `--svg` option prints or writes to a file a SVG image of the run (the program just prints out the file, you can open it with a SVG compatible image viewer or a web browser).
+Theris project has two elements for processing L Systems: an executable and a library.
+The library (`lsysgen`) provides access to functions to manage out L Systems, Modules and read LSDL files.
+The executable (`lsys`) provides many options to create, customize and run your L Systems with command line arguments.
+The `--svg` option prints or writes to a file a SVG image of the run (the program just prints out the file, you can open it with a SVG compatible image viewer or a web browser, see `2D rendering`).

-There is also a Python module, `lsys.py`, that fetches the generated shared library and serves as a Python wrapper of the library (through its class `LSystem` that is able to print the L system and also its SVG representation).
+There is also a small Python module, `lsys.py`, that uses the `lsysgen` library and serves as a Python wrapper for the library (through its class `LSystem` that is able to print the L system and also its 2D render).

 To execute any of the above mentioned programs, go to `build/` and run either of: